Help

 Setup

-To edit Genome’s setup, click the Setup icon in the top bar on the main page.
-It’s the one that looks like a MIDI plug.
+To edit Genome's setup, click the Setup icon in the top bar on the main page.
+It's the icon that looks like a Gear:

 General